-SQL Server Configuration Manager incorporates the functions of Client Network Utility from previous versions of SQL Server and provides client-configuration functionality for any version of SQL Server compatible with Microsoft SQL Server 2005.
+SQL Server Configuration Manager incorporates the functions of Client Network Utility from earlier versions of SQL Server and provides client-configuration functionality for any version of SQL Server compatible with SQL Server.

-To launch SQL Server Configuration Manager, click Start, point to Program Files, point to Microsoft SQL Server 2005, point to Configuration Tools, and then click SQL Server Configuration Manager.
-To access the client configuration section, in the console pane click SQL Native Client Configuration.
+To launch SQL Server Configuration Manager, click Start, point to Program Files, point to Microsoft SQL Server, point to Configuration Tools, and then click SQL Server Configuration Manager.
+To access the client configuration section, in the console pane click SQL Server Native Client Configuration.

 Use SQL Server Configuration Manager to:

 Change the default protocol, used by clients when attempting to connect to a server.